Tellurion

 A tellurion (also spelled tellurian, tellurium, and yet another name is loxocosm), is a clock, typically of French or Swiss origin, surmounted by a mechanism that depicts how day, night, and the seasons are caused by the rotation and orientation of Earth on its axis and its orbit around the Sun.
-The clock normally also displays the age of the Moon and the four-year (perpetual) calendar.
+The clock normally also displays the phase of the Moon and the four-year (perpetual) calendar.

 It is related to the orrery, which illustrates the relative positions and motions of the planets and moons in the Solar System in a heliocentric model.

 The word tellurion derives from the Latin tellus, meaning "earth".